oktamakbr/Battery_State_Estimation_Using_Dual_Kalman_Filter/README.md

 # battery-state-estimation-using-dual-kalman-filter
-This is state estimation of lithium ion battery.
-The code is modified from Plett.
-The data is from Stanford.
-First I extract the soc and ocv curve from diagnostic test.
-Then using UDDS cycle test, I get the parameter using recursive least square.
-And lastly, doing soc and R0 estimation using dual sigma point kalman filter.
-The error is already low.
+I made this for my personal project to estimate state of charge and internal resistivity of a battery.
+I use the algorithm by modifying the code from Plett and implement it by using open published data from Stanford.
+The goal is to get root mean square as low as possible.
+First I extract the SOC and OCV curve from diagnostic test data.
+Then, using UDDS cycle test data, I get the battery parameter with recursive least square method.
+Lastly, I successfully estimate SOC and R0 using dual sigma point kalman filter and get good minimum error.

+## state of health